Riley-Py/UWaterloo-Work/MSE 211/Week 1/Readings/Hackman.md

 	- Informed induction is utilized to identify structures/processes with regards to bracketing to get specific constructs related to the situation
 - There are two levels of group properties
 	- *Native* - exist at collective level
+		- Examples: group size, demographic diversity
-	- *Aggregated* - have meaning at individual level
+	- *Aggregated* - have meaning at individual level always and sometimes group level
+		- Example: Group height
+- Bracketing requires good concepts

+#mse211
+#reading